shivanij1203/RAISE_Prototype/README.md

 ## What it does

 **Role-Based Access**
-When you start, you pick your role (faculty, researcher, administrator, student).
+When you start, you pick your role (student, faculty, administrator).
 The interface adapts based on what's relevant to you.

 **Project Dashboard**
 Track your AI-related projects and their compliance status.
 See at a glance which ones need attention.

-**Ethics Decision Assistant**
-Answer a few questions about your use case (qualitative research, grant writing, teaching, etc.) and get personalized guidance.
-If there's risk, it doesn't just say "stop" — it shows you the steps to proceed safely.

 **Document Generator**
 Generates actual templates you can use — IRB amendments, FERPA checklists, disclosure statements.
 Fill in your details and download.